Sinusitis is swelling of the sinuses, usually caused by an infection. It's common and usually clears up on its own within 2 to 3 weeks.

 - difficulty feeding

-- difficulty breathing through their mouth
+- breathing through their mouth

-What the sinuses are
+What are the sinuses?

-Sinusitis causes the lining of the sinuses to swell up.
 This stops mucus from draining into your nose and throat properly, making you feel blocked up.

 Treating sinusitis yourself